digitaltrails/vdu_controls/README.md

 to reduce the overall frequency of adjustments.

 + Inbuilt mitigations:

-  + Transitions during slider-dragging are limited to one update per second.
+  + Transitions due to UI inputs are limited to one update per second.
   + Transitions during ambient-light-level brightness adjustment are limited to one update per second.
   + Automatic ambient brigntness adjustment only triggers above a sensitity threashold which defaults to 10%.

 + Electable mitigations:

+  + Minimise dragging sliders and spinning spinners.
   + Choose to restore pre-prepared 'presets' instead of dragging sliders.
   + Refrain from adding transitions to `presets`.
-  + Turn off the global `transitions` setting, slider-dragging and ambient-light-responses will then jump to their final values without any transitioning steps.
+  + Turn off the global `transitions` setting, sliders and ambient-light-response will then jump to their final values without any transitioning steps.
   + Turn off `interpolation` for ambient brightness response curves, brightness will stair-step instead of ramping through intermediate values.